akash-685603/cloudops-sentinel/README.md

-**CloudOps Sentinel 🚀
+CloudOps Sentinel 🚀
-**
 A compact Python-based DevOps toolkit for monitoring, alerting, packaging, and cloud automation.
-Designed as a portfolio-ready project to showcase modern DevOps practices with CI/CD, containerization, and cloud integration.
+This project is designed as a portfolio-ready demonstration of modern DevOps practices, integrating CI/CD, containerization, and cloud integration for real-world reliability and scalability.

-**Architecture Overview
+Architecture Overview
-**

           +--------------------+
           |   Flask API        |
           |  /health /metrics  |